uwcartlab/webmapping/Chapter08/readme.md

 ### IV.
 Text

 Our bubble chart is almost complete.
 It could use a title, though.
-Since SVG is mainly for drawing, most SVG elements do not support text content.
+Since SVG is mainly for drawing shapes, most SVG elements do not support text content.
 An exception is the `<text>` element.
 We can add a block to append one (Example 3.12).

 ###### Example 3.12: Adding a title to the chart